-The position of the site on steeply rising, folded ground will make development
+The position of the site on steeply rising, folded ground will make development highly visible from the south, presented on the south facing slope, and from the north as a developed skyline.

 The scale of the development site will dominate and link local villages, and even limited development on the lower slopes would obscure the distinctive local landscape.